 Other options are better.

-Option 5 also appeals to me (and after much thought, I prefer it).
+Option 5 also appeals to me.
 It too surfs the tsunami.
 It preserves enough of a literal reading of Gen. 2-3 and answers more questions than are left over.
 The strengths far outweigh the weaknesses.
 It can say the snake was a satanic attack, or it symbolizes a chaos creature.
 It can turn the Garden into a symbol of sacred space, or it can be their “real real estate” made sacred by God.
 Indeed their major mission from God was to care for his creation.
 It keeps Adam and Eve in the ancient Near East, not Africa.
 The biblical genealogies in Gen. 2-11 can be interpreted accurately and sensibly back to 8,000 to 10,000 years ago.
 It also has at least one main parallel to Abram (whom I for sure consider historical): Both Adam and Abraham were selected by God and his grace to lead the way for humanity, towards salvation, culminating in Christ (though Adam led humanity archetypally in a negative direction!).
 So it preserves the New Testament authors’ and speakers’ (debatably) literal belief about Adam and Eve, as well.
 Finally, maybe the ancient author of Gen. 2-3 did indeed have access to reliable traditions about Neolithic farmers, who did not live so very long ago from when he wrote (not 50,000 or 150,000 years ago!).
 The author simply gave them (anachronistic) biblical Hebrew names and built around them inspired theological truths (not myths) from God’s original calling on them.
 Perhaps the divinely inspired and infallible author did borrow, conceptually speaking, from the culture of his day, when such writings describe their version of the first humans.